Paper Credit: The Book

 Thornton opens his book by explaining his intentions in publishing it.
 "THE first intention of the Writer of the following pages was merely to expose some popular errors which related chiefly to the suspension of the cash payments· of the Bank of England, and to the influence of our paper currency on the price of provisions."
 But he goes on to say that this original plan had now expanded into that of an economic treatise, describing it this way:

 In Paper Credit of Great Britain, Thornton first examines the damage caused by the contraction of money supply and credit.
-He discusses the factors that can cause people to "hold money", reducing what he calls "rapidity of circulation", now known as monetary velocity, and how that can exacerbate a contraction of money supply (which would now be called a deflationary spiral.
+He discusses the factors that can cause people to "hold money", reducing what he calls "rapidity of circulation", now known as monetary velocity, and how that can exacerbate a contraction of money supply (which would now be called a deflationary spiral).
 He says that people may become more likely to hold on to money and liquefiable assets as their confidence in the economy declines, creating a "loss sustained" in economic activity.

 All of this anticipated much more advanced monetary theory a century later, proving a basis for classical economics and Austrian school monetary theory well into the 20th century.

 Thornton also explains the function of the Bank of England in great detail, including why it printed paper money, and how that was regulated, with the impact of both currency excess and shortage.

 Paper Credit also examines the likely impact of inflating the supply of money faster than demand, and even what would a century later be known as purchasing power parity: the impact of the relative conditions of two nations' economies on trade and money between them.

 Likewise, Thornton identifies the "stimulus" effect of printing excess money, including its harmful side-effect of what the Austrians would later call malinvestment, as one industry's exaggerated demand drew money or workers from other, potentially more important sectors.

 Most famously, Thornton then examines the function and impact of foreign currency exchanges on money.
-He notes that the expansion of paper money in an economy causes a "drain" of gold out of a country.
+He notes that the excessive expansion of paper money in an economy causes a "drain" of gold out of a country.

+Thornton explained the reason for the failure of an attempt in the early 1700s by John Law, to make widespread use of paper money in France: "He forgot that there might be no bounds to the demand for paper; that the increasing quantity would contribute to the rise of commodities: and the price of commodities require, and seem to justify, a still further increase."